openstack/horizon/doc/source/contributor/contributing.rst

 ..
 Note::

   This section is intended as a quick intro to contributing with AngularJS.
-For more detailed information, check the :doc:`topics/angularjs`.
+For more detailed information, check the :ref:`topics-angularjs`.

 "John Papa Style Guide"
 ~~~~~~~~~~~~~~~~~~~~~~~